External Ids for MTA1 Gene

 GeneCards Summary for MTA1 Gene

 MTA1 (Metastasis Associated 1) is a Protein Coding gene.
 Diseases associated with MTA1 include tonsil cancer and esophageal cancer.
-Among its related pathways are RNA Polymerase I Promoter Opening and Development NOTCH1-mediated pathway for NF-KB activity modulation and Gene Expression.
+Among its related pathways are RNA Polymerase I Promoter Opening and Development NOTCH1-mediated pathway for NF-KB activity modulation.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is RERE.

 UniProtKB/Swiss-Prot for MTA1 Gene